OttoOikarinen/awa-project/README.md

 ## Declaration for other sources.

-This project has been based on the nextjs-dashboard tutorial, which is available on their website to get to know nextjs.I finished the tutorial before starting the project.
+This project has been based on the nextjs-dashboard tutorial, which is available on their website to get to know nextjs.
+I finished the tutorial before starting the project.
 I have used the tutorial as a strong source for how to do things in nextjs.
 Some UI's have been somewhat copied from the tutorial, because they looked nice.
 Functionality has been modified by me to fit the purposes of this project.

 I have also used nextjs documentation.
 From there session management and middleware have been copied, since they were already probably written in the best way possibble and I didn't want to mess with things for security reasons and all other possible reasons.
 I have clearly marked to files, what I have used as a source.